ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 **--> Important! <--**
 - Tested with Shinrei Jusatsushi Taroumaru (Japan)
 - Use the included version of SegaSaturnPatcher (1.95.8035.20705).
 This seems to handle the replacement CDDA tracks better than other versions.
 (Disregard if using the non-dubbed patch)
+- You may need .NET version 5.0 for the above version of SegaSaturnPatcher.

 ## **Helpful Game Notes**